 When it comes to software development, quality is everything.
 Quality Assurance (QA) is a systematic process that ensures product and service excellence.
-A robust QA team examines the requirements to design, develop, and manufacture reliable products whereby increasing client confidence, company credibility, and the ability thrive in a competitive environment.
-We, at Seamgen, want to give you some of our best practice tips for the agile QA process.
+A robust QA team examines the requirements to design, develop, and manufacture reliable products whereby increasing client confidence, company credibility and the ability to thrive in a competitive environment.
+We want to give you some of our best practice tips for the agile QA process.

 1. Define an Agile QA Process

-In one way or another, most have made the shift from traditional waterfall methods to agile methods.
-The underlying question becomes “when and where do we start testing in the development life cycle?”
+Most companies have made the shift from the traditional waterfall development methodology to an agile process.
 Agile testing introduces QA into the project as early as possible to foresee issues, write and execute test cases, and uncover any gaps in requirements.
 With the project divided into iterative stages, QA engineers are able to add focus to the development process and provide rapid, continuous feedback.
-Sprints benefit the company by delivering working software earlier rather than later, anticipating change, providing better estimates in less time, and allowing for any course corrections instead of derailing the project.
-QA can incorporate lessons learned from previous projects into subsequent ones to improve the process for the next project using the knowledge gained.

-In waterfall methodologies, testing is left until the end of the project where discovering defects is expensive to fix.
 The agile model aims to incorporate QA at each stage of the project’s lifecycle to identify issues as early as possible.
-Within each sprint, QA engineers test and retest the product with each new feature added to both validate that the new features were implemented as expected and to catch any problems that may have been introduced.
-Testing early and often saves time and budget by allowing feedback from testers as soon as functionality is implemented.
+Within each sprint, QA engineers test and retest the product with each new feature added.
+This allows them to validate that the new features were implemented as expected and to catch any problems that may have been introduced.
+Testing early and often leads to the conservation of time and budget.

 THANKS FOR READING!